storybookjs/ember/docs/configure/typescript.md

 title: 'TypeScript'
 ---

-Storybook has built-in Typescript support, so your Typescript project should work with zero configuration needed [unless you use the `paths` option in your TSConfig.](./webpack#typescript-module-resolution)
+Storybook has built-in Typescript support, so your Typescript project should work with zero configuration needed.

 ### Default configuration